 In anxiety disorders, irregular dopamine levels affect how the amygdala interprets the importance of an event.
 Higher dopamine levels can increase anxiety symptoms.

 CBD activates adenosine receptors, which have an important role in regulating blood flow and heart rate, and suppressing the release of excitatory neurotransmitters like dopamine.
 Activating these receptors with CBD decreases anxiety symptoms by inhibiting the release of dopamine, slowing down the heart rate, and normalizing blood pressure.

 Glutamate, a major excitatory neurotransmitter, plays a role in stress responses, especially how we develop, retain, and prioritize fears.

 Lab research on rodents shows that stress affects normal glutamate transmission, and disruption contributes to anxiety.
 Adenosine receptors regulate the release of glutamate, and CBD activates these receptors, effectively blocking glutamate release.

 CBD oil for anxiety and depression

-Studies have found when using a placebo pill vs a CBD pill, participants have responded with lower levels of SAD on CBD than placebo.
+Studies have found when using a placebo pill vs a CBD pill, participants have responded with lower levels of Social Anxiety Disorider (SAD) on CBD than placebo.

 these studies demonstrate the action of CBD in limbic and paralimbic brain areas, which are known to be associated with anxiety.